US home construction up 3.9% in August after July drop - NewsBreak

 US home construction up 3.9% in August after July drop

-WASHINGTON (AP) — U.S. home construction increases 3.9% in August with the strength coming in apartment construction.
+U.S. home construction rebounded a better-than-expected 3.9% in August with the strength coming in apartment construction.

 The August increase left home construction at a seasonally adjusted annual rate of 1.62 million units, 17.4% above the pace of a year ago, the Commerce Department reported Tuesday.
 Housing starts had fallen 6.2% in July.